asfadmin/Discovery-PytestAutomation/README.md

 ### 2) Add both required files

 It doesn't matter where in your project these exist, but names are case-sensitive, and *exactly* one of each can exist.
+If you need to ignore a sub-directory with it's own pytest suite, use `--ignore <dir>` (More info [here](#common-pytest-cli-args)).

 - #### **pytest-config.yml**